 \section{Evaluation of Attack}

 We have implemented \method as a self-contained toolkit based on Pytorch.
-We released the code along with all the experiment results online~\cite{artifact}.
+We released the code along with all the experiment results online\footnote{https://github.com/seartifacts/bau}.
 All evaluations are conducted on a server with 1 Intel Xeon Gold 6226R CPU @ 2.90GHz, 32GB system memory, and 5 NVIDIA GTX 3090 GPU.
 In order to avoid the influence of randomness on the experiment results, we ran each experiment 5 times and reported the average results.